YanshiShield/YanshiShield/docs/cluster_deploy.md

-3. To verify whether the deployment is successful, execute the following command to check whether the Pod of the Model Manager is Running state:
+3. To verify whether the deployment is successful, execute the following command to check whether the Pod of the Model Manager is Running state

    ```shell
    kubectl get pod